If you want to know how to go to Segovia from Madrid, please read this post – Madrid to Segovia.

 It is not that far from the main road.
-We walked about ten minutes and stopped along to take some shots of the beautiful buildings around Segovia such as the ones above.
+We walked about ten minutes and stopped along to take some shots of the beautiful buildings around Segovia as in the photo.

 Initially I thought that Segovia would be much colder since it was further north than Madrid is (about 93km northwest of Madrid).
 So I put an extra piece of cardigan because I prefer to be warm than cold when walking around Segovia but when we arrived here it was not so.

-Towards the left, there is a wide staircase up to the aqueduct where we can grab a few shots of the gorgeous aqueduct while people-watching too.
-Hehe..
+If you go forward from the plaza after Segovia TIC, there is a wide staircase on the left to go up to the aqueduct where we can grab a few shots of the gorgeous aqueduct while people-watching too.

 This is the local bus in Segovia but we prefer walking as the city centre is not that big compared to Toledo which we visited during the summer of 2016.
 Furthermore, the weather was not that cold.
 I especially need the exercise.
 Winter made my face puffy..haha.
 Excuses..